PALYUL CHADONGRI MONASTERY

 In the first year of the 19th century, the great siddha, Rigzin Do Kyentse Yeshi Dorje was born into the Churong tribe in Amdo Golok (East Tibet).
 In his early life he studied with many spiritual teachers of non-sectarian philosophical doctrines, and he obtained the manifestation of the paths and the bhumis in his mindstream.
 He demonstrated several of his supreme siddhi qualities to his disciples.
 For instance, he was able to fly into the sky like a bird, was able to move rainbows freely with his fingers in any direction, and so on.
 Rigzin Do Kyentse Rinpoche discovered the Dzinpa Rangdrol cycle of teachings and was a lineage holder of the Longchen Nyingthig treasure cycle of Jigme Lingpa.
 He became the great accomplished master of the whole Domed region (East Tibet).

 When he was older he founded a tent monastery camp (Wa dra-ngak) among the Churong tribe and started teaching dharma to the communities at the camp both summer and winter.
-Thus, many eminent disciples from many different places, among them Patrul Rinpoche, assembled to willingly and freely receive his teaching.
+Thus, many eminent disciples from many different places assembled to receive his teaching.
 Unfortunately, when he was around seventy years old he passed away.
 His son, Dechen Rikpai Reltri Rinpoche (1830-1896) continued to develop the site into a monastery.
 Gyaltsen Rikpai Reltri taught the great Jatsön Pö Druk and Longchen Nyintik etc. teachings to the monastic communities.
 When Rikpai Reltri grew old his son Do Rinpoche Zilnön Gyepai Dorje (1890‐1939) took responsibility for the monastery for ten years.

 PALYUL AFFILIATION